Upload or download the Microsoft Project Mapping file

 (Optional) Indicate how summary tasks are to be refreshed in Project.
 Add

-fSummaryRefreshOnly="true"attribute to indicate that the field is never published to the work item database but is refreshed from the work item database when the row for the field is a summary task in Project, the summary task has Publish and Refresh=Yes, and the summary task contains at least one child task that is published to TFS.
+fSummaryRefreshOnly="true"attribute to indicate that the field is never published to the work item database but is refreshed from the work item database when the row for the field is a summary task in Project, the summary task has Publish and Refresh=Yes, and the summary task contains at least one child task that is published to work tracking.

 Save and upload the file: